Encryption

 WSS Transport Protocol

-When the WSS Transport Protocol is used, all communication gets encrypted as you'd expect, including headers.
+When the WSS Transport Protocol is used, all communication gets encrypted, including headers.

 Encryption in PUN